How to Choose the Best Realtor to Sell Your Home

 And not all real estate agents provide the same service.

-So you want to know why a prospective listing agent thinks their plan makes them the best choice for you.
+So you want to know why a prospective realtor thinks their plan makes them the best choice for you.

 What do they think you need to do to your home before listing?
 And how can they help you?